Rory Sloane: 2013–2018: Personal and club success

-Sloane's future was up in the air during the 2018 season as multiple clubs were eager to lure him back to his home state in Victoria.
-However, in a move the surprised many, Sloane resigned for a further five years to commit the rest of his career to Adelaide.
+Sloane's future was up in the air during the 2018 season as multiple clubs were eager to lure him back to his home state in Victoria, with Collingwood looming as a likely suitor.
+However, in a move that surprised many, Sloane re-signed for a further five years to commit the rest of his career to Adelaide.

+2019–2024: Captaincy and late career

 In 2019, Sloane was appointed as co-captain of the Adelaide Football Club alongside Taylor Walker.

 In 2020, Sloane assumed the sole captaincy and in round one played his 200th AFL game against the Sydney Swans at the Adelaide Oval, which the Crows lost by three points.
+Despite the club's least successful year in their history, Sloane continued to serve as captain during the majority of Adelaide's games and amassed 3 Brownlow votes.